 Skip to main content

-Modelbit clone
+modelbit clone

-modelbit clone [target directory]
+modelbit clone my_workspace

-Git automation using API keys
+Automation using API keys

 To clone Modelbit's repo as part of a CI/CD process you can authenticate using API keys.
 First, create an API key in Modelbit.
 Then set the envvars MB_API_KEY to that key, and MB_WORKSPACE_NAME to the name of your Modelbit workspace.
 With those envvars set you can call modelbit clone: